jlouis/etorrent/documentation/git.md

     You should pick a name for your topic branch which is as precise as you can make it.

-  * In general, avoid merging `master` or `next` into your topic branch.
+  * In general, *avoid* merging `master` or `next` into your topic branch.
 Also, avoid blindly firing `git rebase master` to follow the development on `master`.
 For testing reintegration with master, git provides `git rerere`.

-Create a test branch and merge master to this and use `rerere` to track what you did.
+    The problem is that when your `topic` gets merged into master, there will be a large amount of 'merge' commits which are basically just noise (even though `git log` can filter them).
+Also, if merges from master to your branch is used sparingly, it conveys information: whenever you merge master in, you make it clear your `topic` depends on something new that arrived.

+    Create a `test` branch and merge your `topic` plus `master` in to this to test your changes against master.
+Do the same with `topic`+`next` to test your branch against the cooking pot - so we get the cooking pot exercised a bit as well.
+You can use this to test different configurations of lurking patches and ideas with your code to flesh out problems long before they occur.

+    the `git rerere` tool can track how conflicts are resolved, so you can destroy the `test` branch afterwards and recreate it since `rerere` will replay conflict resolutions for you.
+This also means that if you merge the tree differently or need to merge changes from master you need, then `rerere` will help you.

   * When you do several patches in a row, try to make it such that each commit provides a working tree.
 This helps tools like `git